 But, as she tells TIME, the true power of the pardon remains: “There’s always that wonderful function of being able to tell good news.”

-Correction: The original version of this story misstated what a presidential pardon does.
+The original version of this story misstated what a presidential pardon does.
 It restores some rights that are often revoked for those with criminal convictions, but it does not wipe their criminal record clean.
+It also misstated what Eugene Debs’s speech was protesting.
+It opposed U.S. entry into World War I, not World War II.